ID Theft, Fraud & Victims of Cybercrime

 - Set your browser security high enough to detect unauthorized downloads.

 - Use a pop-up blocker (the links in pop-up ads are notorious sources of malware).

 - Back up your data regularly (just in case your computer crashes).

 - Protect all devices that connect to the Internet.
 Along with computers, smart phones, gaming systems, and other web-enabled devices also need protection from malware.

 - Make sure all members of your family follow these safety tips (one infected computer on a home network can infect other computers).

 Follow these STOP.
 THINK.
 CONNECT. tips to help protect your personal information:

 - Own your online presence: Set the privacy and security settings on websites to your comfort level for information sharing when they are available.
-It’s OK to limit who you share information with.
+It’s OK to limit how and with whom you share information.

 The National Cyber Security Alliance would like to thank the National Sheriffs’ Association and International Association of Chiefs of Police for their assistance in creating this resource.